practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

 end
 ```

 I then began working on implementing the methods one by one, starting with `map`.
-The key thing to realize while working with `Enumerable` is that each method will build on top of the `each` method in some way, using it in combination with `yield` to produce its results.
-The `map` method is possibly the most straightforward non-trivial combination of these features, as you can see in the implementation below.
+The key thing to realize while working with `Enumerable` is that every feature will build on top of the `each` method in some way, using it in combination with `yield` to produce its results.
+The `map` feature is possibly the most straightforward non-trivial combination of these operations, as you can see in the implementation below.

 ```ruby
 def map